alfhj/OrderService/README.md

 Refactor the code so that it can better tackle these changes, and prove your work by implementing:
 * a JSON receipt
+* a 50% discount when buying 10 or more of a product
-* a flat amount discount (say kr 100) on the Order level
+* a flat amount discount (say kr 100)

 You are free to break any existing dependencies in order to make the changes you want.